By Sarah Gediman

 Michigan’s petroleum problem is even more alarming in light of Enbridge’s dirty history of spills in the state — and the continuing risk for more spills.
 In 2010, an Enbridge pipeline called Line 6B spilled 1 million gallons of crude oil into the Kalamazoo River in Marshall, Mich.
 The disaster was one of the largest inland oil spills in U.S. history and cost Enbridge $1.2 billion in cleanup and legal fees.
 In addition to the harm caused by the oil itself, unidentified chemicals that had been used to dilute the viscous bitumen were vaporized into toxic fumes upon contact with air, and caused numerous hospitalizations (Enbridge refused to tell doctors and patients what the chemicals causing extreme symptoms were, claiming it was a company secret).
 The oil left behind from the 2010 spill continues to tragically impact the region, devastating farmland, potable water springs, and wildlife habitat.

 The Kalamazoo oil spill permanently affected Marshall, but also had the effect of drawing greater attention to Line 5.
 The risk of a spill of comparable or greater magnitude in the Straits of Mackinac has caused an increasingly vocal opposition to Line 5 and the oil it transports.
 As Holtz, the environmental advocate, recalls, “until that major catastrophe (in Marshall) most people in Michigan didn’t even really know that those pipelines were in the Straits of Mackinac.”
 Oil and Water Don’t Mix formed shortly after the 2010 Kalamazoo spill.
 The group’s anti-pipeline campaign has grown from the roughly 300 individuals who attended their first rally in 2013 to a network of over 250 indigenous nations, NGOs, local governments, faith-based organizations, and businesses.
-They advocate for the shutdown of Line 5, an increase in renewable energy infrastructure, and support politicians who align with these values.
+They advocate for the shutdown of Line 5, and an increase in renewable energy infrastructure, and they support politicians who align with these values.
 Their activism has drawn the attention of a number of national environmental groups, including the Sierra Club and Bill McKibben’s 350.

-This wide-ranging network of anti-pipeline activists and politicians have also found sympathy among statewide elected officials.
+This wide-ranging network of anti-pipeline activists and politicians has also found sympathy among statewide elected officials.
 Michigan Attorney General Dana Nessel, elected in 2018, campaigned heavily on shutting down Line 5, which she deems a threat to the state.
 During her campaign, Nessel argued that it was “the responsibility of the attorney general to protect the state of Michigan and to protect the public against what I think will be the biggest economic and ecological catastrophe of our time.”
-Since her election, Attorney General Nessel has acted on her commitment to protecting Michigan’s natural resources.
+Since her election, Nessel has acted on her commitment to protecting Michigan’s natural resources.
 Insko is optimistic that Nessel is “fully committed to the idea that the pipelines pose a real threat to the Straits and that a tunnel project is not viable because of the threat of climate change.”
 Gov. Gretchen Whitmer likewise included the issue in her campaign and is an outspoken advocate of shutting down Line 5.

 Meanwhile, however, Enbridge Energy has proposed its own substitute for the petrochemicals Line 5 supports: the company plans to decommission the current pipeline and replace it with a system that allows it to transport more oil through the Great Lakes system.
 Enbridge has proposed drilling a 10-foot-wide tunnel under the bedrock of the Straits of Mackinac over the course of 10 years.
 After construction, a new Line 5 would run through the tunnel, carrying a higher volume of oil under the Lakes than it does currently.
 The company has framed this tunnel project as a response to the risks posed by the current deteriorated state of Line 5.
 Drilling under two Great Lakes, however, would be unprecedented and extremely hazardous.
 It would also take about 10 years, during which time Line 5 is already expected to rupture.
 A spill is even more likely if the bedrock to which Line 5 is bound is gutted to make room for yet more crude oil.